Dax Shepard On His Daughter’s F-Bombs And Framing Kristen Bell For Murder

 Dax Shepard was visiting Ellen to promote the upcoming reboot of CHiPs, which casts Dax as Jon Baker, when the conversation led into parenting and Shepard’s bad examples, reports E!
 News.
 He recalls setting up a bookshelf in Lincoln’s bedroom with the 3-year-old watching, when an accident caused Shepard to hit his head on the shelf.

-“I let a couple of motherf—ers rip,” says Dax.
+“I let a couple of motherf***ers rip,” says Dax.

 Shepard says he thought nothing of it at the time, but, later, he realized Lincoln had caught the slip of the tongue and added it to her own vocabulary.
 Dax caught Lincoln dropping a few F-bombs, while trying to fit into a new sweater.